smpetersgithub/babelfish-for-aurora-postgresql/Babelfish Useful Scripts.md

 -------

 6. **Security and User Management:**
-   Managing users and permissions, especially important due to differences in security models between SQL Server and PostgreSQL.
+   Managing users and permissions is especially important due to differences in security models between SQL Server and PostgreSQL.
    ```sql
    CREATE USER myUser WITH PASSWORD 'myPassword';
    GRANT ALL PRIVILEGES ON DATABASE myDatabase TO myUser;